jfhbrook/susitna/README.md

   - make list use recreator
   - make save work
 - translator/cli refactor and/or commander -> executor refactor
+  - I renamed commander to executor - why?
-  - editing is now in the commander only - that's different from WIC&I, right?
+  - editing is now in the executor only - that's different from WIC&I, right?
   - translator could be functions called from main
   - Cli has little possibility for reuse - can be combined with main/translator
-  - who should own readline? commander? host? translator?
+  - who should own readline? executor? host? translator?
   - WIC&I didn't have the benefit of OOP, mind you
-  - commander now uses a separate "command module" which visitor patterns actual interactive command execution - that implies two different abstractions, right?
+  - executor now uses a separate "command module" which visitor patterns actual interactive command execution - that implies two different abstractions, right?
 - Global variables